Concubinage: Medieval and modern Judaism

-Certain Jewish thinkers, such as Maimonides, believed that concubines were strictly reserved for royal leadership and thus that a commoner may not have a concubine.
-Indeed, such thinkers argued that commoners may not engage in any type of sexual relations outside of a marriage.
+Some Jewish thinkers, such as Maimonides, believed that concubines were strictly reserved for royal leadership and thus that a commoner may not have a concubine.
+Indeed, such thinkers argued that commoners may not engage in any type of sexual relations outside of marriage.
 Maimonides was not the first Jewish thinker to criticise concubinage.
-For example, Leviticus Rabbah severely condemns the custom.
-Other Jewish thinkers, such as Nahmanides, Samuel ben Uri Shraga Phoebus, and Jacob Emden, strongly objected to the idea that concubines should be forbidden.
-Despite these prohibitions, concubinage remained widespread among Jewish households of the Ottoman empire and resembled the practice among the Muslim households.
+For example, the compiler of Leviticus Rabbah severely condemns the custom.
+Other Jewish thinkers, such as Nahmanides, Rabbi Samuel ben Uri Shraga Phoebus, and Rabbi Jacob Emden, strongly objected to the idea that concubines should be forbidden.
+Despite these prohibitions, concubinage remained widespread among Jewish households in the Ottoman Empire and resembled the practice among Muslim households.

-In the Hebrew of the contemporary State of Israel, pilegesh is often used as the equivalent of the English word "mistress"—i.e., the female partner in extramarital relations—regardless of legal recognition.
-Attempts have been initiated to popularise pilegesh as a form of premarital, non-marital or extramarital relationship (which, according to the perspective of the enacting person(s), is permitted by Jewish law).
+In Modern Hebrew in contemporary Israel, pilegesh is often used as the equivalent of the English word "mistress"—i.e., the female partner in extramarital relations—regardless of legal recognition.
+Attempts have been initiated to popularise pilegesh as a form of premarital, non-marital, or extramarital relationship, which, according to the perspective of proponents, is permitted by Halakha.